anynines/rails4ruby2example/README.md

     $ cp manifest.yml.example manifest.yml
     $ vim manifest.yml -> exchange all occurences of your_app_name with your desired application identifier

-The https://github.com/cloudfoundry/heroku-buildpack-ruby.git buildpack is referenced within the provided manifest.yml.example .
-This buildpack is needed to support rails4 and ruby2.
+The https://github.com/cloudfoundry/heroku-buildpack-ruby.git buildpack is referenced within the provided ```manifest.yml.example```.
+This buildpack is needed to support Rails 4 and Ruby 2.

 Deploy the application